hwangdabb/log-tutorial/README.md

 The analyses use the **PIAAC 2012 U.S. log-file data**.
 Place the following two files in your data directory:

-Place the following two files in your data directory:

 | File | Description |
 |------|-------------|